Code-Institute-Submissions/Chilli-Growers/README.md

 ## Existing Features

-- Feature 1 - Collapsible Navigation Bar, this allows the user to navigate the site with ease.
+- Feature 1 - Collapsible Navigation Bar: this allows the user to navigate the site with ease.
-- Feature 2 - Guide using tab pane, this allows the user to have access to a growing guide that doesn't require scrolling to see relevant information.
+- Feature 2 - Guide using tab panes: this allows the user to have access to a growing guide that doesn't require scrolling to see relevant information.
-- Feature 3 - Modal with button, this allows the user to submit their email and name to let the user sign up for future updates and news.
+- Feature 3 - Modal with button: this allows the user to submit their email and name to let the user sign up for future updates and news.

 ## Features Left to Implement

 - Add a shopping cart to sell the recommended chillies.
 - Add a feature that remembers which tab they were on before leaving the page so they can continue from where they left off on the guide.
-- Add in a sign in instead of subscribe for people to be able to log in and buy seeds.
+- Add a log in/subscribe feature instead of a single subscribe button so that users can log in and buy seeds.

 ## Technologies Used